makevoid/azure-linux-vm/README.md

 --->

 This template allows you to deploy a simple Linux VM using a few different options for the Ubuntu Linux version, using the latest patched version.
-This will deploy in Europe a Standard_D12_v2 VM.
+This will deploy in North Europe a Standard_D12_v2 VM.

+This template is based off the official `vm-simple-linux` template: https://github.com/Azure/azure-quickstart-templates/blob/master/101-vm-simple-linux/azuredeploy.json

 ### Specs and $$: